planetlabs/planet-client-python/docs/cli/cli-orders.md

 planet orders get <order-id> | planet orders create -
 ```

-Realistically you'd more likely want to get a previous order and then change it in some way (new id's, different
+Realistically you'd more likely want to get a previous order and then change it in some way (new id’s, different
 tools, etc.).
 You can remove the 'extra' JSON fields that report on status if you'd like, but the Orders
 API will just ignore them if they are included in a request.